 What you see in the editor is a preview of your final video.
 Before your project can be downloaded, your edits need to be processed to create a downloadable file.
-Processing begins when you click "Publish" or "CREATE!"
+Processing begins when you click "Export Video" or "CREATE!"

 While you wait, you will see the console output scrolling past.
 This is the actual code that is returned by our cloud servers as they process your video.